 Just taking a brief break from putting the final touches on the last half of my Favorite DVDs of 2008 list and wanted to point out a few Ken Russell related reading and viewing suggestions.
 As I've mentioned before, Ken Russell is one of my favorite directors and with the recent unfortunate death of actress … Continue reading A Ken Russell Interlude

 In 1969, the talented British director Ken Russell impressed critics and audiences with his excellent film adaptation of D.H.
 Lawrence’s Women in Love.
 The film would go on to win many awards and inspire greater interest in D.H.
 Lawrence.
 It would also inspire other directors to try their hand at adapting Lawrence’s work.
 One of … Continue reading DVD of the Week: The Virgin and the Gypsy (1970)

-Happy Birthday Ann-Margret!
-My favorite redhead Ann-Margret was born on April 28 in 1941 and yesterday she celebrated her 66th birthday.
-To celebrate I thought I'd post an overview of some of the best films she made during the sixties and seventies, as well as share some of my thoughts about her life and her … Continue reading An Ann-Margret Retrospective
+Happy Birthday, Ann-Margret!
+My favorite redhead was born on April 28 in 1941 and yesterday she celebrated her 66th birthday.
+To celebrate I thought I'd post an overview of some of the best films Ann-Margret made during the sixties and seventies as well as share some thoughts about her life and her work.
+Ann-Margret got … Continue reading An Ann-Margret Retrospective